sudheerj/javascript-interview-questions/README.md

      **[⬆ Back to Top](#table-of-contents)**

-173. ### What is a conditional operator in javascript
+174. ### What is a conditional operator in javascript

-     The conditional (ternary) operator is the only JavaScript operator that takes three operands which acts as a shortcut for if statements.
+     The conditional (ternary) operator is the only JavaScript operator that takes three operands which acts as a shortcut for `if` statements.

      ```javascript
      var isAuthenticated = false;
      console.log(
        isAuthenticated ?
 "Hello, welcome" : "Sorry, you are not authenticated"
-     ); //Sorry, you are not authenticated
+     ); // Sorry, you are not authenticated
      ```

      **[⬆ Back to Top](#table-of-contents)**

-174. ### Can you apply chaining on conditional operator
+175. ### Can you apply chaining on conditional operator

-     Yes, you can apply chaining on conditional operators similar to **if … else if … else if … else** chain.
+     Yes, you can apply chaining on conditional operators similar to **`if … else if … else if … else`** chain.
 The syntax is going to be as below,

      ```javascript
      function traceValue(someParam) {